Strategic Directions 2019-2024

 - 2.4 Review, develop and implement an effective records management program in collaboration with T&I and other campus partners.

-- 2.5 Lead campus-wide conversations around the global impact of open and equitable access to information.
+- 2.5 Lead and implement initiatives to advance open, inclusive, and equitable access to information.

 Strategic Direction 3: Reimagine the Library